You are here

 Questions and Answers on Civil Rights in the COVID Environment

 May 2021, the U.S. Department of Education issued a Questions and Answers document on Civil Rights and School Reopening in the COVID-19 Environment.
 This document provides answers to common questions about schools’ responsibilities under civil rights laws, including Title IX.
 Questions specific to Title IX begin on page 20 and continue to the end of the document.

 How to Report a Title IX Issue

+All of the school/district educational community needs to know how to report sexual harassment.
 Under the 2020 regulations, schools must notify all applicants for admission or employment, students, parents or legal guardians of K-12 schools, employees, and unions or professional organizations holding collective bargaining agreements that:

 - The school/district does not discriminate on the basis of sex

 - The school/district is required, under Title IX, not to discriminate on the basis of sex